rocher/euler_tools/README.md

 ---
 ## Current Status and Future Plans

 Euler Tools is currently in its very early stage.
-It is planned to be published as an [Alire](https://alire.ada.dev) package soon.

 New functions are being added very often, some are re-implemented, some optimized, or specifications change according to some criteria.
 But to make